jromero132/advent-of-code/readme.md

 This project contains all my solutions for [Advent of Code](https://adventofcode.com/) challenges.

+A brief introduction taken from the website:
+> Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

 In addition, this project contains a command-line application for managing, testing, and solving Advent of Code challenges.
 This tool allows users to create challenge setups, run tests, generate test files, and provides solutions for various tasks.